theQRL/docs.theqrl.org/_docs/mining/pool.md

 python3.5 ~/qrl/qrl/grpcProxy.py
 ```

 You may want to daemonize this, or run this in a screen session.
-This will connect the grpc QRL functions with the rpc functions the pool is looking for. the proxy will look for connections at 127.0.0.1:18081
+This will connect the gRPC QRL functions with the rpc functions the pool is looking for. the proxy will look for connections at 127.0.0.1:18081